 According to a recent survey, almost a third of all consumers in the U.S. were victims of a hacked online account in 2017.1 Currently, online crimes including server breaches are the single largest criminal threat facing small businesses.
 This means that protecting yourself when you shop online is more something you need to take seriously.
-These seven tips can help you to safeguard your information when you buy from an online retailer.

 1. A Good, Secure Password